marcozabo/gulp-zabcache/README.md

 ## Editing

 Many thanks to Sharique-Hasan who developed [gulp-appcache](https://github.com/Sharique-Hasan/gulp-appcache) for gulpjs.
-I made few changes in the plugin to put project version in manifest and handle explicit file lists
+I made few changes in the plugin to put project version in manifest, handle explicit file list and add manifest attribute in html tag

 ## Usage